undec1phered/stegano-gui/README.md

 - **Encrypt** - hide a message inside any image, locked with a passcode
 - **Decrypt** - extract the hidden message from an image using the correct passcode
 - **GUI** - clean tabbed interface, no terminal needed
+- **Hex encoding + 1-bit LSB** — the message is converted to a hex string; each hex nibble bit is stored in the **lowest bit** of a pixel channel.
+Maximum pixel change: ±1/255, making visual differences effectively imperceptible.
+- **XOR encryption** — messages are encrypted with a password-keyed XOR stream before embedding; the algorithm tag is stored in the image and auto-detected on decryption (including legacy payloads)
+- **Randomised header placement** — the password hash, algorithm tag, and message length are stored at pixel positions chosen by a fixed-seed PRNG rather than at predictable sequential positions, making the header harder to locate

 ---